greenfishbluefish/sims_loader/README.md

 * `--port` - If necessary, specify the port to connect with.
     * This is unused in the SQLite driver.
 * `--password`: the password to connect to the database with.
-    * If unprovided, no password with be set.
+    * If unprovided, no password with be set or passed to the connector.
     * This is unused in the SQLite driver.

 ## Model file

 In addition, the `model` and `load` sub-commands also take an optional `--model` parameter.
-This is a YAML filename which is used to set additional configuration about your database and you want Sims Loader to treat it.
+This is a YAML file which is used to set additional configuration about your database and how you want Sims Loader to treat it.
 The YAML provided is an object whose keys are tablenames.
 The values are an object with configuration for that table.
 You can set the following configurations:

 * columns
     * value (the specific value to default for this column)
     * type (the Sims type for this column if no value is provided)
 * unique\_constraints
     * This is an object with keys as constraint names and values as arrays of columns.
-* belongs\_to
+* belongs\_to / has\_many
-* has\_many
+    * These are objects with keys as relationship names and values as objects describing that relationship.

 ## drivers